 [Regulation 24 amended in Gazette 24 Feb 2006 p.
 888.]

-25. Oversize combinations
+25. Oversize agricultural combinations

 (1) An agricultural combination which exceeds 3.5 m in width or 25 m in length must not be used on a road unless —

 (a) warning signs displaying the word “OVERSIZE” are affixed to the front of the towing vehicle and the rear of the towed implement or, in the case of a combination consisting of more than 1 towed implement, the rear towed implement; and